Emik03/KeepCoding/Documentation/KeepCoding_ConstructorArgumentException.md

 ### [KeepCoding](KeepCoding.md 'KeepCoding')
 ## ConstructorArgumentException Class
 An exception thrown when the constructor throws an exception due to a bad argument.
-Written by Emik.
 ```csharp
 public sealed class ConstructorArgumentException : System.Exception
 ```